Skip to main content

 This accredited course prepares you for the study of art and design at degree level.
 You'll gain an understanding of visual communication, three-dimensional design, fashion and fine art.
 You'll explore a range of art forms, media and techniques, and begin to develop your own creative style.

 You'll be taught by a broad range of tutors who all work within the creative industry.
 These will engage you in a critical investigation of your work, progression aims and ambitions.
 You'll take part in regular research and drawing trips; studio, gallery and museum visits to London also form part of the course.

-Please download our guidance for applying for the Foundation Diploma in Art, Design & Media Practice (PDF) to assist with your application.
+Please view our portfolio guidance to assist with your application.